 Dance Mogul: At what age did you discover the passion for dance?

 Jerod Fewell: The age I discovered the passion for dance was when I was seventeen years old.

 Dance Mogul: Were your parents supportive of your dancing?

 Jerod Fewell: Yes, my parents were very supportive of my dancing and anything else I wanted to do in life.

 Dance Mogul: Who were some of your early inspirations?

-Jerod Fewell: The people that were my earliest inspirations were Michael Jackson (which is the main reasons why I dance) and also Michael Jordan (how he was able to transform from a no name basketball player to becoming the best player to ever play basketball)
+Jerod Fewell: The people that were my earliest inspirations were Michael Jackson (which is the main reasons why I dance) and also Michael Jordan (how he was able to transform from a no-name basketball player to become the best player to ever play basketball)

 Dance Mogul: Who have you had the opportunity to train with?